Traffic fatalities are down on Oahu and statewide

-There have been a total of 84 traffic fatalities in the state — a number that is significantly lower compared to the same time span a year ago — from the beginning of the year up to Nov.
-6, according to preliminary statistics from the Hawaii Department of Transportation.
+There have been 84 traffic fatalities in the state — a number that is significantly lower compared with the same time span a year ago — from the beginning of the year up to Wednesday, according to preliminary statistics from the state Department of Transportation.

-Most of the fatalities — 43 — for the time period occurred in the City and County of Honolulu, followed by 18 on Maui County, 16 on Hawaii County and seven on Kauai County.
+Most of the fatalities — 43 — for the time period occurred in Honolulu, followed by 18 in Maui County, 16 in Hawaii County and seven in Kauai County.
 The majority of fatalities in Honolulu — 18 — involved pedestrians.

 The breakdown for each county is as follows:

-To be considered a motor vehicle fatality in the statistics compiled by the HDOT, the fatal crash must involve a motor vehicle traveling on a traffic way customarily open to the public, and must result in a death of at least one person within 30 days of the crash.
+To be considered a motor vehicle fatality in the statistics compiled by the DOT, a crash must involve a motor vehicle traveling on a traffic way customarily open to the public, and must result in a death of at least one person within 30 days of the crash.

-The 84 traffic fatalities are lower than the 102 recorded during the same time period last year, from Jan.
+The 84 traffic fatalities are fewer than the 102 recorded from Jan.
 1 to Nov.
 6, 2018.
-Of that total last year, most of the fatalities, 56, also occurred in Honolulu.
+Of that total last year, most of the fatalities, 56, happened in Honolulu.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.